-1 0 for content and Policies do not fulfill the requirements for a score of 1.
+1 0 Policies include rules for content and use consistent with the articulated community-based purpose of the applied-for gTLD.
+Policies do not fulfill the requirements for a score of 1.

 D. Enforcement (1)

 1 0 Policies include specific enforcement measures (e.g. investigation practices, penalties, takedown procedures) constituting a coherent set with appropriate appeal mechanisms.
 Policies do not fulfill the requirements for a score of 1.